RobHooper/Python-octo-nemesis/README.md

 Python-octo-nemesis
 ===================

-Learning Python:- A collection of small scripts
+A collection of python scripts

+Once I have covered the basics I will be able to reference these during bigger projects.